laurensruiz/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map runs a callback on an array then creates a new array based on the array it is used on, this will usually have same length as the original array. .filter runs a callback but returns a new filtered array based on the conditions set in the callback, depending on the conditions, you may have an array with less elements. .reduce reduces the array into a single value.
+Usually we use . reduce to ge the sum of the values in an array

 2. Explain the difference between a callback and a higher order function.

+A callback is a function to be executed from another function that has already been executed.
+A high order function is a function that can accept functions as a parameter or returns another function

 3. Explain what a closure is.

+A closure helps control what is or isn't in the scope of a function.
+It can help set variables to only work for a particular function if it is within a closure.

+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four principles of the 'this' keyword.

+a.
+Window/Global Object Binding - When in the global scope, the value of "this" will be the window/console Object

+b.
+Implicit Binding - Whenever a preceding dot calls a function, the object before the dot is this.

+c.
+New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.

+d.
+Explicit binding - Whenever we use JavaScript's call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+super acts like .call in prototypes.
+This basically allows the extended class to call the properties of the Parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.